riyasoy/ai-governance-public-systems-framework/README.md

-# ai-governance-public-systems-framework
-Research project exploring responsible AI adoption in public systems through governance frameworks, risk assessment, and policy analysis.
+# A Governance Framework for Responsible AI Adoption in Public Systems

+Independent research project examining the challenges, risks, and governance requirements for responsible AI deployment in public systems.

+Author: Riya
+Status: In Progress